Langaha madagascariensis: Description

 It is largely a sit-and-wait predator.
 It may show curious resting behaviour, hanging straight down from a branch.
 Prey items include arboreal and terrestrial lizards.

 It also exhibits hooding while stalking prey.
 These hooding and swaying behaviours along with its cryptic colour patterns, might allow L. madagascariensis to mimic a vine swaying in the wind.

 Leaf-nosed snakes are oviparous with clutch sizes ranging from 5 to 11 eggs.

 Malagasy leaf-nosed snakes are generally calm and reluctant to bite unless provoked.
-Envenomation by the snake causes severe pain in humans, but is not deadly.